phanx-wow/oUF_Phanx/README.txt

 oUF_Phanx is a PvE-oriented layout for oUF.

-Features include aggro highlighting, debuff highlighting with dispel prioritization, incoming heal bars, resurrection status text, AFK timer text, filtered aura display, casting bars for player/pet/target, and more detailed health and power text on mouseover.
+### Features:

+* Aggro highlighting.
+* Filtered buffs and debuffs for all classes.
+* Debuff highlighting with defensive and offensive dispel priorities.
+* Incoming heals overlaid on health bars.
+* Druid mana, eclipse, and totem bars.
+* Simple orb displays for chi, holy power, shadow orbs, burning embers, demonic fury, soul shards, and Maelstom Weapon stacks.
+* Casting bars on player, pet, target, and focus frames.
+* Incoming resurrection display.
+* AFK timers on player and party frames.
+* More detailed text shown on mouseover.

+Runes are not yet supported.
+Use a standalone rune addon of your choice.

+### Supported Units

+* Player
+* Pet
+* Target
+* Target's target
+* Focus
+* Focus's target
+* Party
+* Party pets
+* Arena enemies
+* Bosses

-This layout supports the player, pet, target, target of target, focus, target of focus, party, and party pet units.
-Boss unit frames will be added in the future.
-Raid frames will *not* be added; use Grid or another raid frame addon of your choice.
+Raid frames will *not* be added; use Grid, or another raid frame addon of your choice, or even the default raid frames if you like.

+### Supported Plugins

+* oUF_CombatFeedback
+* oUF_Smooth
+* oUF_SpellRange

-The oUF_Smooth plugin is supported, along with any other plugin which does not require explicit support from within a layout.
-If you’d like to see support for a specific plugin, post a feature request.
+If you’d like to see support for another plugin, please post a feature request ticket with a link to the plugin's download page.

 Usage